Rules and Process for Obtaining and Fighting a VPO

 How Can I Get a Victim Protective Order in Oklahoma?

-There are two avenues to get a victim protective order in Oklahoma: emergency ex-parte orders and emergency temporary ex-parte order, the tool used depends on access to the courthouse by the Petitioner.
+There are two avenues to get a victim protective order in Oklahoma: emergency ex-parte orders and emergency temporary ex-parte orders, the tool used depends on access to the courthouse by the Petitioner.

 What must be served on Defendant to VPO?